Increasing dietary magnesium intake is associated with a reduced risk of stroke, heart failure, diabetes, and all-cause mortality…

 And with the American population getting older, that figure can only increase.

-I should also mention that I am a long-term cancer survivor.
+I should also mention that I am a long-term myeloma survivor.
 Living with the many side effects from my conventional therapies has made me vigilant about my health.
 I have learned that while modern medicine can offer many different therapies for many different health issues, it is the individual’s lifestyle choices that can make all the difference.
 In other words, just taking a blood thinner like Eliquis or Wafarin doesn’t mean that you don’t have to make healthy living a priority.

 I exercise, I eat right (nuts are a great source of magnesium), and I take magnesium to reduce this risk of stoke.
 As you can read from the three studies linked and excerpted below, magnesium is an important componant of your heart health and minimizing stroke risk.